MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-report-teams.md

 ---
 title: Chat in Microsoft Teams directly from the Power BI service
-description: You can share Power BI dashboards and reports directly to Microsoft Teams from the Power BI service.
+description: You can share Power BI dashboards, reports, and datasets directly to Microsoft Teams from the Power BI service.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''